The New Shanghai: Living and Working in China’s Largest City

 You can buy almost anything in Shanghai.
 Imported items will often be quite expensive.
 Electronics items, however, are often cheaper than in most Western countries.
 Genuine brand clothing is far more expensive than in the United States.
 There is a huge market in fake clothing and also tailors with the ability to copy the latest catwalk creations.

 Grocery shopping needn’t be a problem.
 Shanghai has many large supermarkets including a number of foreign ones.
 Carrefour, the French hypermarket chain, has nine stores dotted around Shanghai.
 Wal-Mart, though not new to China, only arrived here last August.
 These, along with City Supermarket and some local supermarkets, serve up most of your food needs.
 Whether they will satisfy you or not rather depends on what you eat.
 If you eat in a Chinese style your weekly groceries will be very cheap (no more than Y200/person).
 On the other hand, if you cannot live without lots of imported Western foods your shopping is going to be considerably more expensive.

 Shanghai has a reasonably good infrastructure.
-Broadband Internet is common although not particularly fast.
+Broadband Internet is common.
 Mobile phones (GSM and CDMA systems) are pervasive and the coverage is good.
-3G will probably arrive within the next year.

 The electrical supply can be problematic.
 In summer with high air conditioning use there are occasionally blackouts.
 It is best not to drink the water.
 Large 18-liter bottles of water can be bought and delivered for as little as Y5.
 Gas is used for cooking and heating water.